psse-cpu/intro-to-ml-slides/minimax.md

 ### Depth-limited minimax algo

+* This function returns the score of the best move
+  - not the best _"move"_ itself, but you're almost there

 ```coffee [1-13 | 15-16]
 function minimax(node, depth, maximizingPlayer) is
   if depth == 0 or node is a terminal node then